JazSingh/concepts-slide-template/slides.md

 [error]     sqrt(x * x + y * y + z * z)
 [error]     ^
 [error] one error found
+[error] (compile:compileIncremental)
-[error] (compile:compileIncremental) Compilation failed
+Compilation failed
 ```

-Scala LMS defines some fundamental operations on staged types, such as integer/floating point arithmetic.
+* Scala LMS defines some fundamental operations on staged types, such as integer/floating point arithmetic.
-If your staged function only uses those operations (like the + operator in the Vec3 example) you're fine.
+* If your staged function only uses those operations (like the + operator in the Vec3 example) you're fine.

+---
+#A problem: undefined operations on staged types

-But LMS doesn't define everything in the Scala language!
-And it certainly doesn't define any third-party library functions.
+* *But LMS doesn't define everything in the Scala language!* And it certainly doesn't define any third-party library functions.
-Some staged operations can't be defined in terms of other staged functions.
+* Some staged operations can't be defined in terms of other staged functions.
 We really don't want to implement ```sqrt()``` ourselves; we want to use the ```scala.math.sqrt()``` function somehow.
-That function call needs to end up in the generated code.
+* That function call needs to end up in the generated code.
-We need to be able to add new operations on staged types.
+* We need to be able to add new operations on staged types.

 ---